Budget 2021 update

 - you transfer money between pension schemes in a way that doesn’t meet the transfer rules

 - you’ve got enhanced protection and, when you take your pension benefits, their value has increased more than the amount allowed in the enhanced protection tax rules - this is called ‘relevant benefit accrual’

 - you’ve got Fixed Protection and the value of your pension pot in any tax year grows at a higher rate than is allowed by the tax rules - this is called ‘benefit accrual’

-You will need to tell HMRC of any changes and you can do so by going to their website.
+You will need to tell HMRC of any changes and you can find out more by going to their website.

 To find out the value of your retirement savings in the Morgan Sindall Plan you can contact the Plan Administrator or login.

 If you’re worried about going above the Annual or Lifetime Allowance limits, you can lower your contributions that you’re paying in.
 You can use the help and information page or speak to an independent financial advisor for further help.
 To find out more about lowering your contributions, check the details on the changing contributions page.